 Across various plant-based dairy products, oat-based alternatives have outperformed the broader dairy category in recent years.
-According to Nielsen, sales of oatmilk products in the United States grew by 203% year over year from 2019 to 2020.
+According to Nielsen, retail sales of oatmilk products in the United States grew at a

+CAGR of 373% between 2018 and 2020.
 In the United States, oatmilk products reached \$267 million retail sales during 2020, making it the second largest dairy alternative after almond milk.
-In the United Kingdom, oatmilk reached \$181 million retail sales in 2020 and is the largest dairy alternative drink, representing growth year over year of 98% of the United Kingdom in 2020, according to IRI Infoscan.
-Since 2018, when we launched our new retail strategy in Germany, oatmilk's market share of sales in the retail plant-based dairy category has grown from approximately 23% for the rolling four week period ended January 2018 to approximately 60% for the rolling four week period ended January 3, 2021, according to Nielsen.
-In Sweden, oatmilk is the largest category in the total plant-based milk retail market, with a 72% market share for the rolling four week period ended January 3, 2021, which is predominantly driven by Oatly's clear leadership, according to Nielsen.
+In the United Kingdom, oatmilk reached \$181 million retail sales in 2020 and is the largest dairy alternative drink, representing 36% of total U.K. dairy alternative sales, according to IRI Infoscan.
+Since 2018, when we launched our new retail strategy in Germany, oatmilk's value share of the retail plant-based dairy category has grown from approximately 24% as of December 31, 2018 to 53% as of December 31, 2020, according to Nielsen.
+In Sweden, oatmilk is the largest non-milk based category, with a 70% market share, which is predominantly driven by Oatly's clear leadership, with approximately 53% market share of the total alternative dairy products non-milk based category based on total value as of 2020, according to Nielsen.